keithwhor/nodal/README.md

 calls and applies transformations and state changes to the controller and associated rendering data.

-## Routes
+## Router

-Routes are located in `app/routes.js`.
-You must import each `Controller` you wish to use separately, and tell the router what regular expression to match compare the request url against.
+Your router is set up in `app/router.js` with its associated router.s You must import each `Controller` you wish to use separately, and tell the router what regular expression to match compare the request url against.

 As an example,